 My lamb is secured from my father who sources the best quality meat at really good prices.

 So what’s the secret to my leg of lamb?
-Well, its 3 unconventional methods that involve salt, a slow cooker and mayonnaise and about 3 days of prep time.
+Well, its 3 unconventional methods that involve salt, a slow cooker and a good marinade, you also need a good amount of prep time.

 I also prefer a salt and pepper recipe as opposed to masala, but you can use my methods and swap out a marinade that you prefer.
 I haven’t included exact measurements because I use more or less according to taste and according to the size of the lamb.